Learning to detect continuous gravitational waves: an open data-analysis competition: Introduction

 \section{Introduction}

-Continuous gravitational waves (CWs)~\cite{Riles:2022wwz, Haskell:2023yrv, Tenorio:2021wmz,Miller:2025yyx} are long-duration gravitational-wave (GW) signals expected from rapidly-spinning non-axisymmetric neutron stars (NSs).
-Although currently undetected, their detection would, shed light on the extreme physics of NSs, allow us to understand their population in our galaxy, or even establish a new probe to direct and indirect detection of dark matter.
+Continuous gravitational waves (CWs) are long-duration gravitational-wave (GW) signals expected from rapidly-spinning non-axisymmetric neutron stars (NSs)~\cite{Riles:2022wwz}.
+Although currently undetected,their detection would shed light on the extreme physics of NSs~\cite{Haskell:2023yrv}, allow us to understand their population in our galaxy~\cite{Pagliaro:2023bvi, Hua:2023aff}, or even establish a new probe to direct and indirect detection of dark matter~\cite{Miller:2025yyx}.

 CW searches can be classified according to their assumptions on the expected source~\cite{Wette:2023dom}.
-Targeted searches, for example, assume the CW emission of a pulsar fully matches its electromagnetic emission; this allows for very sensitive searches at the cost of not being robust to slight mismatches of the signal.
-On the other end of the spectrum, blind searches attempt to detect a CW signal from unknown sources; due to their parameter-space breadth, these kinds of searches cannot make use of matched-filtering and instead resolve to semicoherent methods to trade sensitivity for computing cost~\cite{Prix:2012yu}.
-Incidentally, these approaches make blind searches more robust to un-modelled physics such as NS glitches~\cite{Ashton:2017wui} or spin-wandering~\cite{Mukherjee:2017qme, Carlin:2025sxm}.
+Targeted searches, for example, assume the CW emission of a pulsar is phase-locked to its electromagnetic emission; this allows for very sensitive searches using matched filtering.
+Blind searches, on the other hand, attempt to detect a CW signal from unknown sources; due to the sheer size of their parameter-space, these kinds of searches cannot make use of matched filtering.

+A standard CW search operates by filtering data against a set of signal models, usually referred to as \emph{templates}, which are parameterised by their amplitude and phase-evolution parameters (see Sec.~\ref{subsec:signals}).
+The result of filtering data against a specific signal model is a \emph{detection statistic}, which is then used to establish the significance of a candidate.
+The specific detection statistic in use depends on search assumptions and available computing budget, and has a direct impact on sensitivity~\cite{Tenorio:2021wmz}.

+Fully-coherent searches typically use the \mbox{$\mathcal{F}$}-statistic~\cite{Jaranowski:1998qm,Cutler:2005hc}, which tracks the phase of a CW signal accounting for possible amplitude and frequency modulations due to the orbital motion of GW detectors.
+This approach is unfeasible for broad parameter spaces as the number of required signal templates quickly becomes computationally prohibitive~\cite{Wette:2015lfa}.
+Semicoherent detection statistics, on the other hand, follow the frequency evolution of a signal and only track its phase evolution along short segments.
+Effectively, a semiocherent statistic accumulates coherent statistics (such as segment-wise $\mathcal{F}$-statistics, power spectra~\cite{soap, Tenorio:2024jgc}, or the binarized power~\cite{Krishnan:2004sv, 2014PhRvD..90d2002A}) following the signal's frequency evolution.
+These statistics impose milder constraints and require less templates to cover a given parameter-space region, reducing the computing cost of a search, but also reduce the sensitivity as background noise is more likely to fit a signal template~\cite{Prix:2012yu}.
+Because of this, semicoherent searches are robust to unmodelled physics such as NS glitches~\cite{Ashton:2017wui} or spin-wandering~\cite{Mukherjee:2017qme, Carlin:2025sxm}.